 The mistake a lot of newbie’s make in their journey is reading everything possible about prep and peak week, and then trying to implement EVERYTHING they read.
 That’s a total recipe for a complete disaster.
 What works for one person may not work so well for the next.

-Cardio the Week Before Your Show (Too Many Make This Mistake)
+Cardio the Week Before Your Show

-When you are 7 days out from your contest the fat burning work is done.
+When you are 7 days out from your contest, the fat burning work is done.
 Your only job a week out is to simply dial-in, and you do that by manipulating your diet.

 Light walking is fine, but if you continue with high-intensity weight training and high-impact cardio sessions all through the final week it will totally flatten your muscles and make you hold water under you skin.

-Using the Same Prep Diet The Last Week (Huge Mistake, Even Some Coaches Are Unaware of)
+Using the Same Prep Diet The Last Week

 There are 3 phases to figure prep and stepping on stage.
 The first phase is your off-season training and dieting when you eat a little more and train heavier to build the solid muscle foundation you see on so many top-level and IFBB Figure Competitors such as Erin Stern, Nicole Wilkins-Lee, and Jelana Abbou.